Have You Hugged Your Kids Today?

 I don’t mean hugged them, I mean really hugged them.

 It doesn’t matter the relation.
 Biological, adopted, foster, or guardianship, the question remains the same: have you hugged your kids today?

 Not like it’s an obligation and they’re an inconvenience, but like it’s an honor and they’re a blessing.

 And I’m not talking about the usual fleeting hugs you give them as you rush off to work, I’m talking about hugs that remain with them long after you’ve left.

 Do you grip them so deeply that they feel nothing bad could befall them as long as they remain in your embrace?
-That they are sheltered from the chaos of a world around them that’s gone mad?
+That they are sheltered from the chaos of a world that’s gone mad around them?

 Do you hug them so passionately that in your arms is the only place they want to be?
 That when they grow older they will look back on those hugs and yearn to be in that moment with you again?

 Do you hug them with such an abiding love that they will long to return to that place—and that very moment in time—where mommy and daddy loved them like crazy and made them feel like nothing else in the world was more important, more precious, or more sought after?

 Do they know how deeply—how fathomless—your love is for them?
 And are they secure in that love?
 Will they carry that assurance with them for the rest of their lives?

 Hugging your children is so simple and it leaves such a lasting effect on them, yet so few kids ever truly experience this simple gesture.
 Instead, so many of them are all too familiar with stern scowls, pain, anger, various types of abuse, and the constant reminder that they’re a burden to their parents.